gary918/terraform/SecureMLOps/NetworkSecurityMLOps.md

 # Network Security for MLOps Solution on Azure
 After being first highlighted in a paper entitled “Hidden Technical Debt in Machine Learning Systems” in 2015, Machine Learning DevOps (MLOps)'s been growing fast and its market is expected to reach $4 billion by 2025.
 In the meantime, how to secure the MLOps solution is becoming more and more important.

+In this article, we'll talk about how to leverage Azure network security capabilities to protect MLOps solutions.

 - [Network Security for MLOps Solution on Azure](#network-security-for-mlops-solution-on-azure)
   - [About MLOps Security](#about-mlops-security)
     - [What is MLOps](#what-is-mlops)